django-files/web-extension/README.md

 The addon should now be configured to work with your Django Files instance.

-Now clicking the `Django Files icon` should show your most recent uploads.
+Click the Django Files add-on icon to view your recetn uploads.
-You can also right-click on any Image, Video, Audio, or URL upload to Django Files or Shorten URL.
+Right-click on any Image, Video, Audio, or URL upload to Django Files or Shorten URL.

 ## Known Issues